 This post may contain affiliate links.
 Please see our disclosure policy.

-Kristen's Keys for Making the Best Fruit Salad
+Kristen's Keys for the Best Fresh Fruit Salad

 A good fruit salad isn't complicated, it just comes down to picking the right fruit and letting it shine.
 The following tips will help ensure you do just that.

-How to Make a Fruit Salad with Honey Lime Dressing
+How to make Fruit Salad with Honey Lime Dressing

 A simple dressing brings out the natural sweetness of the fruit without overpowering it.
 Finishing the salad fresh mint is optional, but does make it feel a extra special.